Career Definition for Music Composers

 Being a naturally talented musician is the first key to unlocking a career as a music composer.
 Proficiency with multiple instruments, singing abilities, and an appreciation of music history are all helpful attributes.
 Patience, persistence, and the ability to network and market one's talents are also needed in this daunting profession.

 The U.S. Bureau of Labor Statistics reports that an estimated 82,100 people worked as music directors or music composers in May 2014.
 The median annual earnings for composers and music directors were $49,820 in that year.
 Job growth is expected to be slower than average, at 3% from 2014-2024, due in part to funding difficulties.

 Slower than average employment growth of 3% is also projected by the BLS for these performers who sing or play instruments for recordings or for live audiences.
 For most, formal education isn't required, although opera and classical music performers often earn bachelor's degrees in performance or music theory.
 In 2015, the BLS reported an hourly median wage of $24.20, with those working in performing arts companies earning the top salaries.

 Dancer and Choreographer

 Training for these careers varies with the dance type, but all dancers and choreographers spend many years in training; most choreographers start out as dancers.
 Dancers audition, learn dances, rehearse and often work with other dancers.
 Choreographers create dances, choose music, audition dancers, study new types of dances and often take care of some administrative duties.
-From 2012-2022, choreographers could expect much faster than average job growth of 24%, according to the BLS, while jobs for dancers were expected to increase at a slower than average pace of 6%.
-The median hourly wage for choreographers in 2012 was $18.33, the BLS said, while dancers made $14.16 per hour.
+From 2014-2024, choreographers could expect job growth of 6%, according to the BLS, while jobs for dancers were expected to increase at a slower than average pace of 5%.
+The median hourly wage for choreographers in 2015 was $22.09, the BLS said, while dancers made $14.44 per hour.